Remember The Battleships Large Group Tour

 Meals are not included as part of this tour.
 However, there will be time and opportunities to purchase refreshments at the Pearl Harbor Visitor Center and the Battleship Missouri.

 In the event of cancellation or request change to your reservation, please note the following.
-There is no charge for date change or tour change based on tour availability for tours originating from Oahu, but it must be made 48 hours before the original tour day.
-No refunds are issued for any tours within 48 hours before the start of your tour.
+Tours originating from Oahu, there is no charge for date change or tour change based on tour availability but must be made 72 hours prior to the original tour day.
+No refunds issued for any tours within the 72-hour period, prior to the start of your tour.